-The schedules on the following page indicate the amount of benefit individuals at the various qualifying income levels may be eligible for under these programs for FY 1999-2000.
+The schedules on the following page indicate the amount of benefit individuals at the various qualifying income levels may be eligible for under these programs.
 The tables are based on a sliding scale, in which benefits decrease as income increases.